wordpress security scan

 Manual scanning is useful if:

-- You want full control over your inspection process
+• You want full control over the inspection process

-- You need to verify what a plugin has flagged
+• You want to verify what a plugin has flagged

 For most site owners, however, it is not practical to do this regularly.